Kether180/Wind_Turbines_electrical_diagram.IoT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.

+Single Web App Application IoT & SCADA: UI Interface App for Wind Turbine farms - Real time Data interaction showed in our Cloud System / Cummulocity.

+Automation Process that Recognize Electrical Diagrams (SVG) and their Objects by the time it’s been uploaded in our Cloud/UI, which is connected with our Wind farms.

+Angular Framework CLI 8,TypeScript,Css3,JavaScript,Html5.Node.js,Jenkins,Rest API JSON, Git SourceTree, Microsoft Visio SVG Files.

 ## Getting started

 **NOTE:** Use nodejs v12.13.1 or newer.
 It is recommended to use either **nvm** or **nvm-windows** to managed and switch between nodejs versions.